wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 ## 2.2 Flow control: If this, then that...

 **_Flow control_** is a fancy phrase meaning to execute some code statements under certain conditions.
-The simplist case, is an `if` statement (figure right below):  If a variable is `True` then do something.
+The simplest case, is an `if` statement (figure right below):  If a variable is `True` then do something.
 If it is `False` then do something else, or do nothing at all.